 So, if your site starts to perform badly the advice from Google themselves is to focus on creating content that is helpful and relevant to the reader, this will ideally lead to people creating links to your site organically, which is seen as a vote of confidence - that is what the algorithm rewards.
 For some helpful advice on what to do if your site is negatively impacted by this update click here

 Is your website optimised for Google?
-If not, we can help.
-Drop us call on 01384 294444 or email us email@example.com to discuss Search Engine Optimisation and other Digital Marketing services.
+If not, we can help, call us on 01384 294444 or email us email@example.com to discuss Search Engine Optimisation and other Digital Marketing services.